-A borrower may voluntarily prepay the loan in full during the prepayment term that is disclosed on Annex A. Except during the open prepayment term, each mortgage loan in the pool requires payment of a prepayment premium if the loan is prepaid voluntarily, as disclosed on Annex A. A portion of the prepayment premium, if any, collected by us may be shared with certificateholders under the circumstances described in "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan."
+A borrower may voluntarily prepay the loan in full.
+Except during the open period, each mortgage loan in the pool requires payment of a prepayment premium if the loan is prepaid voluntarily, as disclosed on Annex A. A portion of the prepayment premium, if any, collected by us may be shared with certificateholders under the circumstances described in "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan."
 We do not guarantee to the trust the payment of any prepayment premiums.

 We are responsible as master servicer for certain duties.
 We have contracted with the mortgage servicer identified on Annex A to perform servicing functions for us subject to our supervision.
 We refer to this servicer or any successor servicer as our primary servicer.
 In certain limited circumstances, we may act as primary servicer.
-For a description of our duties as master servicer and the responsibilities of our primary servicer, see "THE TRUST DOCUMENTS-Collections and Other Servicing Practices" and "FANNIE MAE PURCHASE PROGRAM-Servicing Arrangements."
+For a description of our duties as master servicer and the responsibilities of our primary servicer, see "THE TRUST DOCUMENTS-Collections and Other Servicing Practices" "FANNIE MAE PURCHASE and PROGRAM-Servicing Arrangements."